Alan316/Movie-Collection-Database/README.md

 # MovieLogue
-DVD Cataloging app built in Node.JS using MongoDB, Express, and Bootstrap
+DVD Cataloging app built in Node.JS using MySQL, Express, and Bootstrap